holdensmagicalunicorn/Aperture-Duplicate-Finder/README.markdown

 Don't run this on your full Aperture library.
 That's nuts.
 Find an album or project that you know contains duplicates and then export that into a new library.

+## BUGS/TODO

+* Need to store the image digests so that we dont have to regenerate them for _all_ images _every_ run.
+This will allow the user to quit whenever he/she wants.
+* Need to have a UI to show the duplicates and give the user the option to bail before we touch the library.
+* Make sure i know what I'm doign with the version vs master stuff.